 Most think we can stop and remedy the situation at any time.

-That the crisis is not looming large, ready to explode into a doomsday scenario, but the hysterical imaginings of a few.
+The crisis is not looming large, ready to explode into a doomsday scenario, but the hysterical imaginings of a few.

-If we inflict enough damage on our planet, we risk shifting it to a whole new state and the damage spirals out of control in an irreversible multi-scenario domino effect.
+If we inflict enough damage on our planet, we risk shifting it to a whole new state, and the damage spirals out of control in an irreversible multi-scenario domino effect.

 Our environment, the food we consume, and our general health are all directly correlated.

-We can’t protect one without also protecting the other two.
 Conversely, if we don’t protect one, we are also harming the other two.

 When it comes to matters like the environment, we humans tend to react rather than take action.